amschechter/amschechter.github.io/_posts/2026-2-17-Land_Value_Tax.markdown

 It would be disingenuous of me to not mention the [MultiFamily Tax Exemption](https://www.seattle.gov/housing/housing-developers/multifamily-tax-exemption).
 This is a program by the city of Seattle done to counteract this exact dynamic.
 Property developers can (and frequently do) apply for the MFTE to get a property tax exemption in exchange for providing a certain percentage of rent-restricted properties.
 This is a good program that makes development in our city easier.

 But there are a few factors holding back the MFTE.
---Developers still have to apply, get approved and designate a certain amount of units to make less profit on.
+* Developers still have to apply, get approved and designate a certain amount of units to make less profit on.
---Because it is an 'exemption', it will always be an exception to the rule and not a culture change.
+* Because it is an 'exemption', it will always be an exception to the rule and not a culture change.
---It does not help a family that wants to build an ADU in the backyard, Does not punish a business who is taking poor advantage of their land, and does not help a small time developer who would want to make a [multiplex](https://www.theurbanist.org/2025/10/03/seattle-council-sets-the-stage-for-a-potential-multiplex-boom/) on their land.
+* It does not help a family that wants to build an DADU in the backyard, Does not punish a business who is taking poor advantage of their land, and does not help a small time developer who would want to make a [multiplex](https://www.theurbanist.org/2025/10/03/seattle-council-sets-the-stage-for-a-potential-multiplex-boom/) on their land.

 ### What we can do about it